-SWIR Vision Systems® is an infrared sensor technology and spin-out venture company from RTI International
+SWIR Vision Systems® is an infrared sensor technology and spin-out venture company from RTI International with support from DARPA

 RESEARCH TRIANGLE PARK, N.C. — RTI International, a nonprofit research institute, today announced its participation in a multi-party financing round for SWIR Vision Systems Inc., a technology start-up company launched from RTI in 2018.
 SWIR Vision Systems has now developed its patented AcurosTM CQDTM sensors and cameras, and is marketing them into the industrial machine vision, security systems, automotive and other global imaging markets.